OPS-E2E-PPE/VBA-Docs/api/Word.Dialog.Display.md

 keywords: vbawd10.chm163053906
 f1_keywords:
 - vbawd10.chm163053906
-ms.prod: word
 api_name:
 - Word.Dialog.Display
 ms.assetid: a9aaa413-ed2f-6fcd-c03e-d76f97783f9a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Dialog.Display method (Word)

 Displays the specified built-in Word dialog box until either the user closes it or the specified amount of time has passed.
 Returns a **Long** that indicates which button was clicked to close the dialog box.

 ## Syntax

 _expression_. `Display`( `_TimeOut_` )

 _expression_ Required.
 A variable that represents a '[Dialog](Word.Dialog.md)' object.

 ## Parameters